cvmiller/checkpwnpassword/README.md

 ## Why should I use it?

 It is good for testing if your local device passwords are floating out on the internet.
-By ensuring that your *clear* password never leaves your machine (it is not written to any temporary files, either), you can feel confident entering your password, and not having it *collected* on some password checking website.
+By ensuring that your *clear* password never leaves your machine (or is written to any temporary files, either), you can feel confident entering your password, and not having it *collected* on some password checking website.

 ## Downloading checkpwnpassword.sh

-Download `checkpwnpassword.sh` to any directory (such as your home directory) and make it executable by:
+[Download `checkpwnpassword.sh`](https://raw.githubusercontent.com/cvmiller/checkpwnpassword/main/checkpwnpassword.sh) to any directory (such as your home directory) and make it executable by:

 `chmod 700 checkpwnpassword.sh`